Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Results

 \section{Results}

-We begin by exploring the 2 K magnetotransport in two \cdas{} films with differing carrier densities.
-Fig. \ref{fig:Fig2}a-c are obtained on Sample E, a high carrier density film with $n_{2\textrm{K}} = 2.3\times 10^{17}$ \cm{} (Fig. \ref{fig:Fig1}e).
+We begin by exploring the 2 K magnetotransport in two \cdas{} films with differing carrier densities (mobilities and densities in Fig. \ref{fig:fig1s2}c).
+Fig. \ref{fig:Fig2}a-c are obtained on Sample E, a high carrier density film with $n_{2\textrm{K}} = 2.3\times 10^{17}$ \cm{}.
 The fractional magnetoresistance (FMR$=[\rho_{xx}(H)-\rho_0]/\rho_0)\times100\%$, where $\rho_0\equiv\rho_{xx}(0\textrm{T})$) scales linearly with increasing field with superimposed quantum oscillations (Fig. \ref{fig:Fig2}a).
 The Hall resistivity, \rxy{}, is linear with visible quantum oscillations, consistent with a single, electron-like carrier (Fig. \ref{fig:Fig2}b).
 Lastly, the tangent of the Hall angle, \tth{} $\equiv \rho_{xy}/\rho_{xx}$, rapidly increases at low fields and saturates to a constant, field-independent value, less any quantum oscillations (Fig. \ref{fig:Fig2}c).
 This behavior is standard and has been observed in many TSMs \cite{Nelson2023,Leahy2018}.

 We now turn to Sample C, shown in Fig. 2d-f, having $n_{2\textrm{K}}=5.8\times 10^{16}$\cm{}.
-The 2 K FMR (Fig. \ref{fig:Fig2}d) shows quadratic growth near zero field, followed by a shoulder near 3.5 T, defined as $H_S$, above which the FMR continues to increase rapidly and non-linearly.
-Remnants of this structure are visible in data up to 80 K. Correspondingly, \rxy{} exhibits a peculiar and distinct change in slope at $H_S$ which also remains visible to higher temperatures (Fig. \ref{fig:Fig2}e).
+The 2 K FMR (Fig. \ref{fig:Fig2}d) shows quadratic growth near zero field, followed by a shoulder above which the FMR continues to increase rapidly and non-linearly.
+Remnants of this structure are visible in data up to 80 K. Correspondingly, \rxy{} exhibits a peculiar and distinct change in slope at a similar field which remains visible to higher temperatures (Fig. \ref{fig:Fig2}e).
 Finally, \tth{} shares the usual low-field increase, but does not saturate as in the high-density sample, exhibiting a large lump near 5 T reflecting the structure of the underlying resistivities.